Intro

 On the next episode of Catalyst Conversations, we discuss outdoor noise control solutions with Aaron Duncan, Industrial Division Sales Manager for Sound Seal, and Doug McDaniel, CEO of Pacific Sound Control.

-During this conversation, you’ll learn about a range of Sound Seal industrial products and hear Doug’s firsthand account about how their applications have helped ease customer sound issues in an array of settings, including talk of a recent installation around a pickleball court.
+Listen to part 2 to hear about a recent installation around a pickleball court.
 With pickleball’s rise in popularity, and shifting landscapes brought on by the COVID-19 pandemic, it’s no wonder we’re seeing an increased need for noise control products that treat acoustics outdoors.
-Check out this episode to learn more!

 Episode #4 - What are Some Design Considerations for Acoustic Testing Chambers and Why Might Someone Want to Change the Reverberation Time While Testing?